Swydo/custom-integrations/README.md

         id: 'foo',
         // Boolean (optional) - indicates whether the endpoint is selectable in the gui
         isSelectable: true, // default false
-        // String (optional) - human readable name this endpoint should be shown as in the gui
+        // String (optional) - category name as it a appears in the gui where fields from this endpoint belong to
-        categoryId: 'foo',
+        category: 'foo',
         // Object (optional) - date range options
         dateRange: {
             // Boolean (optional) - indicates if this endpoint supports date ranges